 The House, Grounds and Buildings

-Hanford was created specially for girls.
-The front drive is not flanked by neatly mown cricket pitches or towered over by imposing H frame rugby goal posts.
+Hanford was created especially for girls.
+The front drive is not flanked by neatly mown cricket pitches or towered over by imposing H-frame rugby goal posts.
 Instead you see ponies grazing in fields, a playground obstacle course and a small pretty Gothic chapel.
 In the grounds there are chickens, a working walled kitchen garden, a Grade II listed stable block, a knot garden and our famous climbing tree.
 The interior feels like a family home, albeit a rather grand one.
 At its heart is the Hall where the whole school sits down to eat every meal.
 Upstairs the dorms are all decorated individually and girls bring their own toys, duvets and blankets and pictures so they will feel at home away from home.

 Committees and Teamwork

 Instead of a Head Girl there are ‘The Committees’.
 These groups team up to make decisions and share the tasks normally undertaken by one individual in the more traditional prep school hierarchy.
-This encourages shared responsibility and teaches girls to compromise, as they learn not everyone sees things the same way.
+This encourages shared responsibility and teaches girls to compromise, as they learn that not everyone sees things the same way.